Wandalen/wTools/module/core/process_tools/docs/invariant/001_result_contract.md

 ### Violation Consequences

-If a failure path returned only `Err(Error)` (not `Err(Report)`), callers could not retrieve stdout/stderr context from the failed invocation.
+If a failure path returned only a bare error (not a full report), callers could not retrieve stdout/stderr context from the failed invocation.
 Error diagnosis would require separate state to reconstruct what was executed.
-The uniform `Result<Report, Report>` type allows a single `match` arm to handle both outcomes with identical display code.
+The uniform return type — a report on both branches — allows a single handler to process both outcomes with identical display code.

 ### Example